 Along with such a big advantage as FEA analysis, come a couple significant drawbacks:

 1. All programs, which are based on the finite element method approach (e.g. Ansys, Femap, Simcenter 3D etc.) provide stresses in the local element coordinate system, while calculated stresses should be oriented into the weld direction for performing a weld strength or fatigue checks on welds (see below);

-X – parallel the weld.
+X – parallel to the weld.

 Y – perpendicular to the weld.

+After the all welds are automatically recognized with help of Weld Finder tool (just in few clicks), all stresses in your model are converted automatically into the weld direction, without reorientation.
+Weld Finder is a part of SDC Verifier Recognition Tools.
 Weld Stresses are therefore implemented as a separate category.
 All tables/plots for stresses also can be created for the weld stresses:

-The first table shows extreme stresses in the standard element orientation and the second table shows the converted stresses in the weld direction:
+The first table below shows extreme stresses in the standard element orientation and the second table shows the converted stresses in the weld direction:

 To avoid confusion, the user can also plot only the stresses in the weld elements (using Rule-Based Selector):